Livio Zambeccari: Long exile: 1821-1840

 On 4 October 1836, while engaged in combat against the armies of the boy emperor, Zambeccari was captured at the Battle of Fanfa Island and taken prisoner.
 He was led in chains to a prison ship moored in the harbour at Porto Alegre.
 Later he was transferred to a more permanent place of detention in the Fortress of Santa Cruz near Rio de Janeiro.
 He was held as a prisoner of war for slightly more than three years.
-This put an end to his participation in the fighting, but he was able to remain active, producing a number of geographical maps and water colour paintings.
+This put an end to his participation in the fighting, but he was able to remain active, producing a number of geographical maps and watercolour paintings.
 In addition, he translated into Portuguese a number of political and philosophical works by Félicité de La Mennais and Jean Charles Léonard de Sismondi.
 Release, when it came, was predicated on a conditional amnesty.
 On 2 December 1839 Zambeccari was escorted to an English ship and sent back to Europe.

 He was landed at Portsmouth and made his way to London.
 The cause of Italian liberation from (primarily) Austrian domination and/or control was popular with the political class in England, and London was home to a large number of Italian political exiles.
 Among these, Zambeccari met Giuseppe Mazzini, who had been living in London since 1837.
-Lon before they met, Mazzini had been aware of Zambeccari, whom he regarded as a "republican of integrity" ("un repubblicano integerrimo").
+Long before they met, Mazzini had been aware of Zambeccari, whom he regarded as a "republican of integrity" ("un repubblicano integerrimo").
 In South America Zambeccari had publicised and promoted Mazzini's Young Italy movement through his journalism, and in London Mazzini was able to express his appreciation of this in person, and to introduce Zambeccari to the principal Italian revolutionaries present in London at the time.
 From London he moved on to France.